Frame

 "News-avoiders describe news as unpleasant, untrustworthy, and inaccessible."

-A few patterns emerged across Frame, its readers, and the wider news ecosystem:
+A few intersections emerged between Frame, its readers, and the wider news ecosystem:

 Emphasize multimedia